provos/planai/PROMPT_OPTIMIZATION.md

    - Results are scored for accuracy and effectiveness.
    - This process repeats for the specified number of iterations.

-5. **Output**: The tool provides the optimized prompt along with performance metrics.
+5. **Output**: The tool provides the optimized prompts along with performance metrics.

+## Output

+After running the optimization process, the tool will generate output files:

+1. **Text Files**: The top three best-performing prompts are saved as separate .txt files.
+Each file includes the prompt text and its score.

+   Example filename: `YourLLMTaskWorker_prompt_1.v2.txt`

+2. **JSON Files**: Corresponding to each text file, a JSON file is created containing detailed metadata about the prompt, including critiques and the overall score.

+   Example filename: `YourLLMTaskWorker_prompt_1.v2.json`

+These files allow you to review the optimized prompts, their scores, and the reasoning behind the improvements.

 ## Benefits